-- Theory of knowledge, in which students reflect on the nature of knowledge and on how we know what we claim to know. - The extended essay, which is an independent, self-directed piece of research, finishing with a 4,000word paper. - Creativity, activity, service, in which students complete a project related to those three concepts.
+- Theory of Knowledge (TOK): Students reflect on the nature of knowledge and how we know what we claim to know. - Extended Essay: An independent research project culminating in a 4,000-word paper. - Creativity, Activity, Service (CAS): A project involving creativity, physical activity, or community service.